janpaulpl/janpaulpl.github.io/index.md

 My main research interests involve developing practical tools for program verification and theorem proving using both formal & lightweight methods.

-Recreationally, I'm an avid *cinephile* (I'm sorry) and *audiophile* (I'm sorry again), for which you can judge my tastes all you like by following the socials at the top right corner of this page.
+Recreationally, I'm an avid *cinephile* (I'm sorry) and *audiophile* (I'm sorry again), for which you can judge my tastes all you like by following the socials (including my blog!) at the top right corner of this page.

 ## Research